-Simon Tracy and his family, some of the earliest local settlers of Yokuntown (now incorporated as Richmond) operated a sawmill along the brook.
-The brook feeds into the 218-acre Richmond Pond.
+Simon Tracy and his family were some of the earliest local settlers of Yokuntown (now incorporated as Richmond), and they operated a sawmill along the brook.
+Tracy Brook feeds into the 218-acre Richmond Pond.

-There are no trails at Tracy Brook.
-Instead, you can take in the scope of the sanctuary, including a large heron rookery, from the pull-off on Swamp Road.
+Please note that there are no trails at Tracy Brook.
+Instead, there is a pull-off from the road where you can take in the scope of the sanctuary, including a large heron rookery.

 - Active beaver dams, which form a wetland complex ranging from open water to forested swamp.

-- Other wildlife spotted includes bear, bobcat, and otter as well as a variety of waterfowl and turtles.
+- Other wildlife observed here includes bear, bobcat, and otter as well as a variety of waterfowl and turtles.

-- Part of a wildlife corridor between Pleasant Valley and Pittsfield State Forest and within the Berkshire Wildlife Linkage Area.
+- Part of a wildlife corridor between Pleasant Valley and Pittsfield State Forest, and located within the Berkshire Wildlife Linkage Area.

 - Programs offered through Pleasant Valley Wildlife Sanctuary.